posmishka/linux/README.md

 networking related stuff

 # pentesting
-let it be here for som
+let it be here for some time

+# programs
+some useful linux stuff

+# py